RocketChat/Rocket.Chat/.changeset/fuzzy-cherries-buy.md

 Api login should not suggest which credential is wrong (password/username)

-Failed login attemps will always return `Unauthorized` instead of the internal fail reason
+Failed login attemps will always return `Incorrect` instead of the internal fail reason